Fullarton Road and Cross Road Intersection Upgrade

 It is anticipated that this detailed planning and design work will conclude in 2020.

 Community and stakeholder engagement forms an important part of the planning process.
 DPTI and the Cross Roads Team will engage with residents, land owners, business owners and other stakeholders as the preferred option is developed.
 We encourage you to have your say while the planning process is underway (see our contact details below).

-We want to understand how you use the intersection, your experience with traffic congestion, access, active transport, safety and public transport.
+Thank you to everyone that completed a survey and provided feedback to illustrate how you use the intersection, your experience with traffic congestion, access, active transport, safety and public transport.
 The information gathered from this survey will help inform the concept design.

 Community information sessions

-In early 2020, we will hold community information sessions to provide opportunities to speak with members of the project team, view the proposed concept design and provide feedback.
+In the first half of 2020, we will hold community information sessions to provide opportunities to speak with members of the project team, view the proposed concept design and provide feedback.